 - Make sure that you have access to a SERT account

 SERT is the online room scheduling system at the GSD.
-If you have questions about your status, contact Building Services.
+If you have questions about your status, contact Building Services, firstname.lastname@example.org

 - Submit a request via SERT

-Essential information is needed to determine the feasibility of your event and whether or not it can be scheduled at your desired time will be captured through this process.
-The Events Committee, which reviews these requests, must know your desired dates (1st and 2nd choices), desired location(s), event format (lecture, panel, symposium, etc.), media services needs, and who the event participants will be (names and brief descriptions).
-Please note that some requests have associated custodial or media charges.
+Request Events via the “GSD Virtual Event Proposal Form in SERT”.
+Your request must include your desired dates (1st and 2nd choices), chosen virtual platform (Zoom, Remo, etc.), format (lecture, panel, symposium, etc.), media services needs, and who the event participants will be (names and brief descriptions).
+Please note that some requests may have associated media charges.
 To ensure the timely review of your event, you must fully complete the questions posed by the SERT request system.

 The Events Committee, which includes representatives from Communications, Building Services, Media Services, and Student Services, meets once per week to review public event proposals from staff, faculty, and students.
 This is why it is strongly recommended to request space as early as possible—ideally a month in advance.
-Do not proceed with plans (travel arrangements, advertisement) until you've received confirmation via SERT.
-Keep in mind that even if space is available, there may be other reasons an event might not be allowed to take place, or might need to find a new date or time.
+Do not proceed with plans (finalizing your date, advertising your event) until you've received confirmation via SERT.
+Keep in mind that even if the GSD Virtual Event Space is available, there may be other reasons an event might not be allowed to take place, or might need to find a new date or time.
 Conflicts with the GSD Public Lecture Series or significant dates on the Academic Calendar are not allowed.
 In the event that the Committee is not able to confirm a request, the Committee will work with the requester to find an alternative solution.
-Faculty are responsible for reviewing the room usage policy to ensure requests follow the proper steps.

-- Receive confirmation or an offer to select an alternate room/time
+- Receive confirmation or an offer to select an alternate date/time

 An email giving approval or recommending modifications will be sent within 2 weeks of the receipt of your request.
 The events committee currently meets on Tuesdays.